 argumentation, climate, inquiry, middle school, Science models, weather

 Includes bibliographical references (pages 117-120).

 Copyright 2013 Morgan Brown Yarker

 Yarker, Morgan Brown.
 "Teacher Challenges, Perceptions, and Use of Science Models in Middle School Classrooms about Climate, Weather, and Energy Concepts."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.